-The next era of deep space science will begin with the launch of the James Webb Space Telescope (JWST) come late 2021.
+The next era of deep space science will begin with the launch of JWST come late 2021.
 Debuting a suite of new technologies to keep its instruments super-chilled, JWST will take pristine, high-resolution observations of faint infrared light, enabling novel astrophysical investigations and a farther look back than ever before into the early universe.

 Earlier this year, NASA announced the telescope's first year of slated observations—dubbed Cycle 1—based on proposals submitted by researchers worldwide.
 Several Kavli Institute-affiliated researchers are principal or co-principal investigators for approved Cycle 1 observation programs.
 This article is the second in a series profiling these greenlit JWST observer programs.

 Light, so to speak, ain't what it used to be.
 The expansion of our 13.8-billion-year-old universe has stretched out light originally emitted by stars back when the cosmos was a fledgling billion years young.
 That starlight, which had started out as optical light, now reaches us as longer-wavelength infrared light.
 Capturing this elongated light—the modus operandi of JWST—will finally allow researchers to answer a cosmic chicken-or-the-egg problem: Which came first, supermassive black holes or galaxies?

 In the modern universe, supermassive black holes and galaxies are part and parcel, with monster black holes lurking in the hearts of nearly all star-filled, gleaming galaxies.
 In the early universe, though, we don’t know if that kinship holds, simply because we can't see galactic stars.
 All we can glimpse are the energetic thrashings of some supermassive black holes as they gobble up matter.
 These so-called quasars are like beacons on a distant shore, and we simply cannot tell what else is on that shore.